6.

 Why does God let these things happen?
 How can there be a God who allows such suffering?

 In the Wreck of Deutschland Hopkins refuses to explain disaster as either the absence of God or the presence of some negative power which resists God.
-It’s not through accidents or catastrophes God reveals himself the most.
+It’s not through accidents or catastrophes God reveals himself.
 We are not closer to him when good things happen to us, nor more distant when things go bad.
-This dilemma is hard to grasp, even for the faithful, Hopkins say, but he will help us interpret the suffering.
+This dilemma is hard to grasp even for the faithful, Hopkins says here: God reveals himself the fullest in an ongoing sacrifice, an everlasting moment, an action that flows in time.
+In suffering you can relate to Christ.Suffering is not the end, but the means.

 During lent I will publish the stanzas from the Wreck of the Deutschland, one by one.
 Sometimes with a small commentary or with some aspect about the poem.
 Hopefully someone will be able to use this as a form of prayer during Lent.